access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 [![OpenStack Diagram](../img/openstack-diagram.jpeg)](../img/openstack-diagram.jpeg)

-OpenStack is a set of inter-operable services that, when combined, deliver a complete cloud infrastructure solution.
-With this solution, OpenStack users build virtual technology infrastructure to support their computing, data storage, and networking workloads.
+OpenStack is a set of inter-operable software services that combine to deliver a cloud infrastructure solution.
+On top of OpenStack, users build virtual information technology infrastructure to support their computing, data storage, and networking needs.

 The most fundamental OpenStack services to know about are: